gboehl/DIMESampler.jl/README.rst

 Installation
 ------------

-The package is in the official Julia registry and you can simply go for:
+The package is in the official Julia registry:

 .. code-block:: julia